 The Quattro weighs in at 88g and is bigger than the Plasma, although by bike light standards, the Quattro is still relatively small.
 Like the Plasma, it has 3 modes (low/high/flashing), and runtime is quoted at 4/2/5hrs.
 The built-in LiIon battery is charged via a mini USB interface.
 The integrated mount works well on oversize bars or over bar tape, but will require shimming to fit on smaller 25.4mm diameter bars.

 There is a single LED spec'd at 90 lumens.
-Most remarkable is how tightly focused the beam is, which yields a narrow but piercing main beam that travels an amazing distance, farther even than my Light & Motion Urban 550.
+Most remarkable is how tightly focused the beam is, which yields a super narrow but piercing main beam.
+This travels an amazing distance, farther even than my Light & Motion Urban 550.
 This is quite a feat for an inexpensive low-power class light.
 The Quattro surprises as a navigation-capable front light, and it is more effective than the Planet Bike 2W Blaze that it replaced.
 All 3 modes are useful.
 Low mode doubles runtime but subjectively is only ~20% less bright than high.
 Flashing mode uses the full 90 lumens, and is useful for a daytime running in busy urban environments.

 Price: CAD$8.75 (now $10)